The ABC's of Hepatitis: Get to Know This Viral Disease

 The Specifics: Hepatitis B Vaccine and Treatment

-There is no cure for hepatitis B. About 25 percent of people with chronic hepatitis B die from liver scarring (cirrhosis) or liver cancer.
-However, the Hepatitis B vaccine should be your first line of defense.
-Antiviral treatments such as interferon alfa-2b (Intron A), lamivudine (Epivir), adefovir (Hepsera), telbivudine (Tyzeka), tenofovir (Viread), tenofovir alafenamide (Vemlidy), and entecavir (Baraclude) can prevent some liver damage in chronic infection.
+About 25% of people with chronic hepatitis B die from liver scarring (cirrhosis) or liver cancer.
+The Hepatitis B vaccine should be your first line of defense.

 If you fall into a high risk group for Hepatitis B infection, get tested.
 Even if you are negative, you can be vaccinated to prevent future infection.

 Hepatitis C: Baby Boomers Take Note

 Both the United States Preventive Services Task Force (USPSTF) and the Centers for Disease Control and Prevention (CDC) recommended that all "baby boomers" - those born from 1946 to 1964 - be tested for HCV.

 - To complicate matters, symptoms of HCV may not appear for 20 to 30 years after infection, so the disease may develop quietly for decades.

 Hepatitis C Virus: How Do I Get It?

 Death from HCV usually arises from cirrhosis and liver cancer.
 As many undiagnosed infections occurred decades ago, death rates are expected to rise.
 However, new HCV treatments are very effective, and can cure many with HCV.
-But first, you need to be tested!
+But first, you need to be tested.